Cuyahoga River

+The Cuyahoga River bisects the city of Cleveland.
 As Cleveland emerged as a major manufacturing center, the river became heavily affected by industrial pollution, so much so that it caught fire at least 14 times.
 When it did so on June 22, 1969, news coverage of the event helped to spur the American environmental movement.
 For many Americans, the Cuyahoga's burning helped connect urban decay with the environmental crisis at the time in many American cities.
 Since then, the river has been extensively cleaned up through the efforts of Cleveland's city government and the Ohio Environmental Protection Agency (OEPA).
 In 2019, the American Rivers conservation association named the Cuyahoga "River of the Year" in honor of "50 years of environmental resurgence".

 In 2025, the river between the Gorge Dam and the mouth was designated a National Water Trail, a type of National Recreation Trail.

 Etymology

 The name Cuyahoga is believed to mean "crooked river" from the Mohawk name Cayagaga, although the Mohawk were never in the region alongside European settlers, so this explanation is questionable.
 Some think that it comes from the Seneca word for "jawbone".
 This explanation, however, is as uncertain as the Mohawk explanation.
 A close match in the Seneca language is Gayó'ha'geh, meaning "on your chin"; the river's crooked form does vaguely resemble an animal's jawbone.
 It is possible that Europeans once wished to call it that, but the name "Cuyahoga" ended up becoming more prevalent and folk etymology took over, creating an accidental link between the two names that did not actually exist.

 Early maps from the era of French control of the region, when the Wyandot were the only tribe there, mark the river as "Cuyahoga", although the Wyandot name for the river is Yažaʔyeh.
+This word roughly translates to English as “on the wing”.